CloudNativeGame/fake-time-injector/docs/en/README.md

     app: myapp
     version: v1
   annotations:
-    cloudnativegame.io/process-name: "hello"      # If you need to modify multiple processes at the same time, just separate the process names with `,` cloudnativegame.io/fake-time: "2024-01-01 00:00:00"
+    cloudnativegame.io/process-name: "hello"     # If you need to modify multiple processes at the same time, just separate the process names with `,` cloudnativegame.io/fake-time: "2024-01-01 00:00:00"    # Here you can also configure the number of seconds to adjust, '86400' means that the time drifts back one day, watchmaker does not support past times.
 spec:
   containers:
     - name: myhello